 European Solidarity Corps projects are mainly submitted and managed by organisations.
-As a general rule, organisations participating in European Solidarity Corps projects must be established in a participating country or a partner country.
+Organisations participating in European Solidarity Corps projects must be established in a participating country or a partner country.

 ELIGIBLE COUNTRIES

 Members States of the European Union can fully take part in all the Actions of the European Solidarity Corps.
 In addition, some Actions are open for participation of other participating or partner countries.
 Please refer to the Actions in Part B of this Guide for the specific conditions.